I caught a strange nonmetallic gleam in the depths of the box, and pointed. “What’s that?”

 Holding an asparagus tip on to one end of a pastry strip, wrap the prosciutto/bacon around both, securing the asparagus to the pastry.
 Repeat on the other end with another asparagus tip and bacon strip.

-Handling it gently, twist the pastry ends into a spiral, then lay it on the prepared baking sheet in a horseshoe shape, with the asparagus tips pointing towards the middle.
+Handling it gently, twist the pastry ends into spirals, then lay it on the prepared baking sheet in a horseshoe shape, with the asparagus tips pointing towards the middle.
 Cover with plastic wrap and repeat for the 12 other tusks.

-Dab the tusks with a little extra egg wash, sprinkle with grated parmesan and bake until golden, about 12 minutes.
-Rotate and turn the pan at 9 minutes, reshaping the tusks if necessary.
+Dab the tusks with a little extra egg wash, sprinkle with grated parmesan and bake until golden, 12 to 15 minutes.
+Rotate and turn the pan at 8 minutes, reshaping the tusks if necessary.
 Work quickly to get the oven door closed ASAP.

-Cool on a rack and serve.
+Cool on a rack and serve soon after baking.
 Recrisp in the oven if necessary.

-- The prosciutto becomes crispy and extra salty, while the bacon fat contributes a different, but equally delicious flavour.
+- The prosciutto becomes crispy and extra saltilicious, while the bacon fat contributes a different, but equally delicious flavour.
 I made half and half, which seemed to go down well around here.

 I interrupt this Outlander moment to draw your attention to the bacon sticks above.
 This is the way you can sneak Outlander into your Superbowl Party this Sunday.